System and Component Testing and Validation

 NREL provides full open-water testing and resource measurement support, which includes provision of sensors, instruments, and data acquisitions systems, along with engineers and technicians for installation, operation, data processing, and data management.
 All of NREL's field staff are highly skilled in electrical and mechanical systems and have extensive experience in both wind and water power applications.

-NREL's dynamometer research facilities can validate power-take-off systems for wave and current energy devices over a range of capacity ratings.
+NREL's dynamometer research facilities can validate power take-off systems for wave and current energy devices over a range of capacity ratings.
 These dynamometers are able to reproduce the full range of regular and irregular motions seen at all scales and in all environments.
 The motion platform (coming soon) can emulate various wave states as a dry simulator of ocean environments used for dry validation of small- or full-scale offshore marine, wind, and solar power devices.

 NREL engineers design experiments and perform structural validation in structural test laboratories using representative forces and environmental conditions that recreate extreme in-water conditions.